The Hive Streaming service depends upon three types of communications:

 Your chosen video platform provider may require additional rules to support access to their application(s) and CDN (Content Delivery Network).
 Contact your video platform provider for additional details.

-For HIVE Browser, our next-generation WebRTC-based distribution solution, we recommend two additional rules:
+For HIVE WebRTC, our next-generation WebRTC-based distribution solution, we recommend two additional rules:

 - Outbound TCP/3478 and UDP/3478 (STUN)